 Impacts of the No Action Alternative on Physical Setting - Under the no action alternative, the physical setting of the project area is expected to remain in its current condition.
 The off-set dikes would continue to enhance the bathymetric diversity of the area, while simultaneously constricting the river's flow toward the navigation channel.
 However, accretion of sediment in the navigation channel is expected to continue within the project area vicinity, requiring further channel maintenance dredging, and disposal of dredged material within the dike field on the right descending bank.
 Use of the traditional rigid pipe side casting method is anticipated with future channel maintenance dredging.
-This would do nothing to further enhance bathymetric diversity in the area, nor would it create habitat for pallid sturgeon or least tern.
+This would do nothing to further enhance bathymetric diversity in the area, nor would it create sandbar habitat for the endangered pallid sturgeon.

-Impacts of the Proposed Action on Physical Setting - Implementation of the proposed action would have direct beneficial impacts to the physical setting of the project area vicinity by enhancing bathymetric diversity and enhancing habitat for pallid sturgeon and least tern.
+Impacts of the Proposed Action on Physical Setting - Implementation of the proposed action would have direct beneficial impacts to the physical setting of the project area vicinity by enhancing bathymetric diversity and providing habitat to the endangered pallid sturgeon.
 Three areas of sandbar habitat would be built upon higher elevation areas adjacent to the off-set dikes in the project area.
 The dredge disposal material used to create the sandbars would come directly from the navigation channel within the project area.